 My initial attempt to map additional lost streams followed the DFO approach of digitizing the contents of archived maps.
-After visiting the BC Archives at the Royal BC Museum and trolling through countless records in municipal archives it became clear the historical maps would not be enough to improve upon the DFO estimates made in 1997.
+After visiting the BC Archives at the Royal BC Museum and trolling through countless records in municipal archives, it became clear the historical maps would not be enough to improve upon the DFO estimates made in 1997.
 Historical mapping was largely focused on locating valuable timber or farmlands.
 While some of the larger rivers exist on these maps, smaller tributaries that may have been important for salmon were largely overlooked.
-In order to sharpen the historical picture I needed to look in a different way.
+In order to sharpen the historical picture, I needed to look in a different way.

 Digital elevation models

 One approach that hasn’t been used to identify the potential locations and extents of lost streams in the Lower Fraser is the use of a digital elevation model (DEM) derived stream networks.
 Creating stream networks from DEMs is a common practice for estimating stream networks where data on the locations of streams doesn’t exist.
 In BC however, there has been systematic mapping of existing streams at a 1:20,000 scale, which is freely available through the BC Freshwater Atlas.
-Through comparing a stream network created from a DEM with currently mapped streams in the Freshwater Atlas we can identify differences between the two networks.
-The locations of these network differences offer us a glimpse of where the landscape is indicating a stream may have existed historically, but is no longer in existence.
+Through comparing a stream network created from a DEM with currently mapped streams in the Freshwater Atlas, we can identify differences between the two networks.
+The locations of these network differences offer us a glimpse of where the landscape indicates a stream may have existed historically but is no longer in existence.

 Plenty of limitations exist for this approach to estimating lost streams.
 One primary concern relates to the changes to the topography from historical conditions due to the built environment.
-The minor elevation changes may have particular impacts in extremely flat areas like Richmond resulting in changes in the precise location of where a stream might meet the coast or the Fraser Mainstem or how it meandered across the floodplain.
+The minor elevation changes may have particular impacts in extremely flat areas like Richmond, resulting in changes in the precise location of where a stream might meet the coast or the Fraser River, or how it meandered across the floodplain.
 In any case, the precise locations of streams change dynamically through natural processes, particularly in these flatter regions.

-Other limitations, such as imperfections in the currently mapped streams, can lead to overestimation of the amount of streams that have been lost and should definitely be considered.
+Other limitations, such as imperfections in the currently mapped streams, can lead to overestimation of the number of streams that have been lost and should definitely be considered.
 The major strength of the approach is in its systematic application across the landscape, providing an assessment of the entire region for lost stream systems.
 When it comes to quantifying the extent of lost streams this method may provide more insight than the use of strictly historical materials that show bias towards omitting streams from their record and exist in varying quality, scale, and detail.

 Lost streams, shifting baselines and restoration targets